vuepress-theme-hope/vuepress-theme-hope/docs/seo/src/readme.md

 - Type: `(meta: Meta, info: PageSeoInfo) => void`

 You can use this option to inject content directly into Meta.
-For the format of `Meta`, please see [Front Matter → Meta](https://v1.vuepress.vuejs.org/zh/guide/frontmatter.html#meta)
+For the format of `Meta`, please see [Frontmatter → Meta](https://v1.vuepress.vuejs.org/zh/guide/frontmatter.html#meta)

 For example: